 We will continue to explore ways in which institutional strategies and systems need to connect to national and disciplinary-level data management and curation activities (such as those developing through the e-research initiatives described above), and some of the inter-institutional issues that arise from large-scale research collaborations and virtual organizations.

-A continuing priority is a focused ongoing re-examination and re-assessment of IR services.
-The concept of the IR is about 10 years old; CNI was deeply involved in the initial conceptualization of IR services and in the development of implementation strategies for them.
+A continuing priority is a focused, ongoing re-examination and re-assessment of IR services.
+The concept of the IR is in its second decade; CNI was deeply involved in the initial conceptualization of IR services and in the development of implementation strategies for them.
 Platform alternatives have multiplied and matured, and understandings about costs, as well as barriers to successful deployment, have become much clearer.
-Indeed, we are seeing significantly different deployment trajectories in different nations, particularly in the context of subject repositories and other disciplinary data management frameworks, and these are leading to new policy issues and requirements for various kinds of interoperability standards.
+Indeed, we are seeing significantly different deployment trajectories in different nations, particularly in the context of subject repositories and other disciplinary or funder-defined data management frameworks, and these are leading to new policy issues and requirements for various kinds of interoperability standards.
 It is an appropriate time to document these developments.
+The SHARE program (and parallel developments in other nations), relying heavily on repositories of all types as infrastructure, is creating a new set of demands for various forms of interoperability.